-Citric acid also combats bacteria and mold without harmful chemicals, leaving you feeling safer in your own home.
+Citric acid also combats bacteria and mold without harmful chemicals, making you feel safer in your home.

-10 Uses For Citric Acid
+10 Common Uses of Citric Acid

 The good news is there are many ways to clean with citric acid around your home!

 Here are ten citric acid uses you need to know.